JayashreeChandrasekaran/Gen-AI_Projects/ChatBot/README.md

  A Python Application that utilizes Streamlit to create a user-friendly interface for uploading PDF Documents.
  The application reads the text from the uploaded PDF files, making it easier for users to interact with the content.
+ This uses Embedded System(Open AI) to train this ChatBot.
  This ChatBot will process and respond to queries based on document content.

 **#Code Structure**